MrRousek/MWP_DiscordAnnouncerInfo/README.md

 Here is my discord server: https://discord.gg/9J8wBEvqNb

 ## Warning!
-The plugin sends a lot of discord webhooks and is published as an example
+The plugin sends a lot of discord webhooks and is published as an example of my project